postspectacular/devart-codefactory/README.md

 Photo credit: [Andrew Meredith](http://meredithphoto.com)

+This project was commissioned by Google & Barbican as part of the DevArt section at the Digital Revolutions exhibition.

-Visit http://devartcodefactory.com/ to view the live project, learn more about it, browse the online gallery & create your own piece...
+Visit [devartcodefactory.com](http://devartcodefactory.com) to view the live project, learn more about it, browse the online gallery & create your own piece...

-This repository contains all source code and other assets which might be valuable for further study.
-You're very welcome to submit bugfixes & patches, but this release is primarily meant for educational purposes.
+This repository contains all source code and other assets created from January - August 2014 and which I hope might be valuable for others interested in studying a complete & non-trivial Clojure/ClojureScript project (5000+ LOC).
+Furthermore, this project serves as the first public realworld use case of the various libraries of the [thi.ng](http://thi.ng) collection.
+You're very welcome to submit bug fixes & patches, but this release is primarily meant for educational purposes.

 ## Building this project